 Keep in mind that you must have Medicare Part A and Medicare Part B to enroll in a Medicare Supplement or Medicare Advantage plan.

 - What is the difference between a Medicare Advantage and a Medicare Supplement plan?

 A Medicare Advantage plan is a Medicare insurance plan that replaces and in most cases enhances Part A and Part B. It combines the benefits of both Part A and Part B and in most cases adds a few extra benefits.
 Prescription drug coverage (Part D) may be included in a Medicare Advantage plan.
 Medicare Advantage plans can be Health Maintenance Organization (HMO) plans, Preferred Provider Organization (PPO) plans, or Private Fee-for-Service (PFFS).

-A Medicare Presciption Drug plan also sometimes known as a PDP, adds drug coverage to Original Medicare, Medicare Supplement plans, some Medicare Cost Plans, some Medicare Privite Fee-For-Service plans and Medicare Medical Savings Account plans.
-You can also recieve prescription drug coverage (Part D) along with all your Part A and Part B coverage through a Medicare Advantage plan.
+A Medicare Prescription Drug plan, also sometimes known as a PDP, adds drug coverage to Original Medicare, Medicare Supplement plans, some Medicare Cost Plans, some Medicare Private Fee-For-Service plans and Medicare Medical Savings Account plans.
+You can also receive prescription drug coverage (Part D) along with all your Part A and Part B coverage through a Medicare Advantage plan.
 Medicare Advantage plans with prescription drug coverage are sometimes called MA-PDs.